pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--p-value-cutoff``: Specify the family-wise cutoff for the multiple testing.
 - ``--only-hgnc-gene``: No parameters required.
 If used, KGGSEE only considers the genes with HGNC gene symbols.
 - ``--expression-file``: Specify the path of the preproceeded gene expression file.
 The index column of the preprocessed expression file was gene/isoform symbol name, and each of 50 tissues or cell types had two columns: one representing averaged expression value (i.e., mean) of all samples and the other representing the standard error of the mean (SE).
-- ``--calcu-selectivity``: No parameters required.
-If used, KGGSEE will perform gene-based association analysis by conditioning on the gene-level/isoform-level expression profiles.

 - ``--filter-eqtl-p``: Specify the filter to select the significant gene/isoform-level eQTLs to enter the following gene-based association analysis.
 - ``--sum-file``: Specify the full path of the GWAS summary statistics.
 Three columns of the GWAS summary statistic file, i.e., chromosome, physical position and p-value are minimally required.
 The default column names are CHR, BP and P, respectively.
 Users can also specify these names by using ``--chrom-col``, ``--pos-col`` and ``--p-col``, respectively.